apify/apify-docs/content/academy/anti_scraping/proxies/using_proxies.md

 });
 ```

 Notice that we didn't provide it a list of proxy URLs.
-This is because the `SHADER` group already serves as our proxy-pool (courtesy of Apify Proxy).
+This is because the `SHADER` group already serves as our proxy pool (courtesy of Apify Proxy).

 ## More lessons to come